2023 Prison Officer Assessment Day Study Guide + Practice Test

 Prison Officer Assessment Day Success Guide

 The Prison Officer Assessment Day is a notoriously difficult recruitment assessment day event, but this success guide will tell you what to expect and how to succeed on the day to become a prison officer.

-- Before you’re invited to attend the prison officer assessment day you have to pass the Prison Officer Selection Test (POST).
+- Before you’re invited to attend the prison officer online assessment day you have to pass the Prison Officer Selection Test (POST).
 Practice the POST test here.

 - Read our success guide on the Prison Officer Selection Test.